cc-archive/vocabulary-legacy/src/elements/ImageView/ImageView.md

 An image may display information about it on hover.
 This information can be set partly via the `title` prop and partly via the `topAddons` slot.
 Or you can go all out and just populate the `bottomAddons` slot too.
+If the content is small enough, bars on rounded images look cool too.

 ```jsx
 import Vue from 'vue';